Skip to main content

 Digital Experiences Home in the Digital Experiences app.

-CMS workspaces are at the core of how you create, organize, and manage content for all of your publishing channels.
-They’re the primary organizing and security principle in the Digital Experiences app.
-And they give you granular control over who’s creating content and where the content is shared.
+Inside the Digital Experiences app, CMS workspaces govern organization and security.
+Role-based access in workspaces gives you granular control over who’s creating content and where the content is delivered.
 Chris, the Salesforce admin, has permission to create CMS workspaces.

-Because the enhanced LWR site is a part of the enhanced sites and content platform, Tucker Home Goods can benefit from tools such as workflows, improved search, partial site deployment, and granular publishing.
+Because the enhanced LWR site is a part of the enhanced sites and content platform, Tucker Home Goods benefits from tools such as workflows, improved search, partial site deployment, and granular publishing.

 Resources